pantheon-systems/documentation/source/_docs/getting-support.md

  - Links to screenshots or screencasts of the behavior, if necessary.

 <div class="alert alert-info" role="alert">
-<h4 class="info">Warning</h4>
+<h4 class="info">Note</h4>
-<p markdown="1">Some ad or tracking blockers can interfere with the **Launch Chat** button.
-If you don't see it, try whitelisting `pantheon.io` or disabling the extension.
+<p markdown="1">Some in-browser ad or tracking blockers can interfere with the **Launch Chat** button.
+If you don't see it, try whitelisting `pantheon.io` or disabling the browser extension.
 Intercom has posted more details on [why this happens](https://docs.intercom.com/faqs-and-troubleshooting/your-users-and-leads-data-in-intercom/why-am-i-missing-users-that-are-showing-up-on-my-own-system) on their site.</p>
 </div>

 ## Ticket Support